texttochange/vusion-backend/README.rst

 Vusion backend
 =======

-Vusion backend based on Vumi by Praekelt foundation.
-It include the TtcGenericWorker, TtcDispatcher and specific transport.
+Vusion backend is build with Praekelt Foundation's Vumi.
+It can work on his own but you'd rather use the Vusion Backend: https://github.com/texttochange/vusion-front

 Installation
 ------------